AES Indiana: Winter disconnection moratorium ends March 15

 There are also assistance programs for customers who are having trouble paying bills:

-- Winter Assistance Fund runs from December 1, 2021, to May 31, 2022, for Marion County residents.
+- Winter Assistance Fund runs through May for Marion County residents.
 Customers must meet the income guidelines to qualify.
 The Winter Assistance Fund helps those who cannot afford heat and electricity but do not qualify for the government’s Energy Assistance Program.

 - Power of Change is AES Indiana’s emergency relief fund that is available thanks to donations from AES Indiana and its customers.